Santa Clara County Horsemen's Association Club Store Donate Today

 Linda Carcione

 When I joined the Horsemen’s in 2002, I had no idea how much it would come to mean to me.
 It has been a source of new friends, new experiences, and pride.
-I am so happy to be a part of the Board for many years, serving as Director, President, and Secretary.
-I have seen it grow and change, evolving into a horse club that is different than the old days, but just as friendly and fun.
+I am so happy to be a part of the Board for many years, serving as Director, President, Vice President and Secretary.

 I have been a member of The Horseman’s Association for several years.